azat-io/azat-io-old/contributing.md

 ## VuePress plugins

-This repository contains some plugins for VuePress v2.
+This repository contains few plugins for VuePress v2:

+- [vuepress-plugin-mermaid-js](https://github.com/azat-io/azat-io/tree/main/plugins/mermaid-js): Plugin for using Mermaid.js
+- [vuepress-plugin-open-graph](https://github.com/azat-io/azat-io/tree/main/plugins/open-graph): Plugin for generating open graph meta tags
+- [vuepress-plugin-remove-html-extension](https://github.com/azat-io/azat-io/tree/main/plugins/remove-html-extension): Plugin for generating clean urls
+- [vuepress-plugin-umami-analytics](https://github.com/azat-io/azat-io/tree/main/plugins/umami-analytics): Plugin for using Umami analytics

 If you spot a problem with one of my plugins, search if an issue already exists.
 If a related issue doesn't exist, you can open a [new issue](https://github.com/azat-io/azat-io/issues/new).